wendybovill/Resonate/README.md

 4. Development strategy: Develop the first page and styles, that then will be used as a template for the rest of the site pages.
 Use mixins and variables with SCSS to compile to CSS, to avoid repetative coding.

+*Changes from Mockup Design*:

+1. Removed 'More' menu item and moved the more content into the about content.
+The More menu item became the 'Contact' menu item.

 ## Future Development: